zhiroul2/finalproject/Log documents/log.md

 Put the data in place.
 Finished the data correction and data storage for NodeData

+jh80:
+Finished the EdgeData function in the data correction file.
+Add elements into .h file.

 xwang320:

 Added testcase for the nodeData function. fixed edgeData function.

 Summary: